atomic14/esp32-s3-pinouts/README.md

 The following pins have glitches during power up.

 GPIO1, GPIO2,GPIO3,GPIO4, GPIO5, GPIO6, GPIO7, GPIO8, GPIO9, GPIO10, GPIO11, GPIO12, GPIO13, GPIO14, GPIO15, GPIO16, GPIO17:
-Low-level glitch: the pin is at a low level output status for 60us.
+- Low-level glitch: the pin is at a low level output status for 60us.

 GPIO18:
-Low-level glitch: the pin is at a low level output status for 60us.
+- Low-level glitch: the pin is at a low level output status for 60us.
-High-level glitch: the pin is at a low level output status for 60us.
+- High-level glitch: the pin is at a high level output status for 60us.

 GPIO19, GPIO20:
-Low-level glitch: the pin is at a low level output status for 60us.
+- Low-level glitch: the pin is at a low level output status for 60us.
-Two High-level glitches: the pin is at a low level output status for 60us.
+- Two High-level glitches: the pin is at a high level output status for 60us.

 See Table-2-2 [here](https://www.espressif.com/sites/default/files/documentation/esp32-s3_datasheet_en.pdf)